nmusers/docs/content/Reference manual/$abbreviated.md

 With NONMEM 7.4, a series of routines are available that  protect against  domain  violations,  divide  by zero, and floating point overflows.
-Each of these routines start with the letter P,  fol- lowed  by the name of the mathematical operation they are to per- form.
-For example, PLOG is the protective code routine that per- forms  the  LOG operation.
-With $ABBR PROTECT, NMTRAN will auto- matically replace all relevant function names with the P name.
+Each of these routines start with the letter P,  followed  by the name of the mathematical operation they are to perform.
+For example, PLOG is the protective code routine that performs  the  LOG operation.
+With $ABBR PROTECT, NMTRAN will automatically replace all relevant function names with the P name.

 (See protect functions).

 ### FUNCTION function_name(input_vector_name,dimension[,usage]) {#function-function-name--input-vector-name-dimension-usage}

-With all versions of NONMEM since NONMEM VI, user-supplied  func- tions  are permitted in abbreviated code with reserved names such as FUNCA, FUNCB, ...,  and argument vectors with  reserved  names such as VECTRA, VECTRB, .....
+With all versions of NONMEM since NONMEM VI, user-supplied  functions  are permitted in abbreviated code with reserved names such as FUNCA, FUNCB, ...,  and argument vectors with  reserved  names such as VECTRA, VECTRB, .....
 With NONMEM 7.4, extended reserved names are recognized.
 These are FUNCxy and FUNCxyz,  where  each